DFNValentin/VedPy-CLI/README.md

 ## Installation and Usage

 1. Download the zip file or clone the source code repository from GitHub.
-2. Install Python 3.6 or newer.
+2. Install Python 3.6 or newer and pip.
+3. open folder in terminal and install requirements`pip install -r requirements.txt`
-3. Rename folder of project with any name you want
+5. Rename folder of project with any name you want
-4. add in home directory ( optionl )
+6. add in home directory ( optionl )
-5. run `python3 cryptopass.py` for a practical menu
+7. run `python3 cryptopass.py` for a practical menu
                                 or `python3 cryptopassV0.5.py` for classical one